 - Your bequest or trust designation will not be subject to any potential federal estate tax

 - You provide future support for Hesston College

 Hesston College also offers free planned giving services to alumni and friends.
 This includes tax-advantaged planning which may result in increased dollars available for your family and charities.
 Hesston staff will work closely with your attorney or other professional advisors to meet your gift planning objectives.
 The college sells no products.

-If you would like to discuss how to leave a gift to Hesston College, please contact Vice President of Advancement Byron K. Rupp, J.D. and he will work with you to identify what will best serve your purposes.
+If you would like to discuss how to leave a gift to Hesston College, please contact Director of Development Mike Zucconi and he will work with you to identify what will best serve your purposes.